Certificate

 9.6.2.
 Exercise Evolution

 9.6.2.1.
-Rotational Component Modification and Number of Supports According to Plane of Motion
+Modification of the Rotational Component and the Number of Supports According to the Plane of Motion

 9.6.3.
 Exercise Organization